PeyracheLab/miniscoPy/README.md

 ### Prerequisites

 This installation protocol has been tested with a freshly installed Ubuntu 18.04 LTS.
 It is not guaranted if you have conflicting packages already installed.
-In this case, it may work better within a Miniconda environment.
+In this case, it may work better within a Miniconda environment (indications coming soon).
+First start with cloning and installing packages:

 ```
 git clone https://github.com/peyrachelab/miniscoPy